Best ASIC Regulated Forex Brokers for 2026

 Founded in 1998, ASIC is Australia’s independent financial regulator.
 It oversees financial markets, investment firms, and securities dealings that fall within the country’s jurisdiction.
 The organisation’s primary goal is to maintain market integrity and protect investors by enforcing strict rules around transparency, conduct and risk management.

-After a thorough review of dozens of licensed firms, the FX Trust Score team has identified the Top 5 ASIC Regulated Forex Brokers for 2025.
+After a thorough review of dozens of licensed firms, the FX Trust Score team has identified the Top 5 ASIC Regulated Forex Brokers.
 Each of these brokers scored highly against our core evaluation criteria, which include platform choice, pricing structure and customer support.

 Overview of ASIC Regulated Forex Brokers